Gradient Shaping: Enhancing Backdoor Attack Against Reverse Engineering: Against Backdoor Detection

-Weight Analysis aims to distinguish backdoor and benign models by analyzing the signals in model parameters.
-Specifically, the distinguishable signals within the parameters between the backdoor and benign model are extracted, often through training a classifier on parameters of sample models, and then utilized to predict whether any given model is backdoored~\cite{trojan_signiture}\cite{AC}\cite{du2019robust}.
-In this section, we present theoretical and experimental studies to show that backdoored models poisoned by a \ourmethod{}-enhanced attack are not further away from the benign models of the same primary task than the backdoored model poisoned by the same attack without \ourmethod{} enhancement.
+Weight analysis aims to distinguish backdoor and benign models by analyzing the signals in model parameters.
+Specifically, such distinguishable signals are first retrieved, often through training a classifier on the parameters of some sample models, which are subsequently utilized to predict whether any given model is backdoored~\cite{trojan_signiture}\cite{AC}\cite{du2019robust}.
+In this section, we evaluated the effectiveness of \ourmethod{} against the weight analysis-based backdoor detection methods, which have been shown to perform well in the recent backdoor competitions~\cite{trojai, NIPS_competation}.
+In the Appendix, through the theoretical analysis, we show that the backdoored models poisoned by \ourmethod{}-enhanced attacks are not further away from the benign models for the same primary task than the backdoored model poisoned by the same attack without \ourmethod{} enhancement.